olizyusuf/olizyusuf.github.io/Portofolio.md

 ### 5. Stock Opname

 Apps for collect data items PLU with Scan Hardware PDA Android (Urovo DT50s, Honeywell EDA51, Honeywell CK65) or Camera Scan, file export format is .txt.
-This application has been used by Dowa Bag, and demo for KDS.
+This application has been used by **Dowa Bag** in Yogyakarta, and demo for KDS.
 ![stock opname]({{ site.baseurl }}/images/stockopname-preview.png)

 ### 6. Stock Count